 So why use monocrystalline instead of polycrystalline panels?
-It really comes down to availability and money.
-Most of the time monocrystalline panels are used in off-grid solar systems as the industry has shifted to manufacturing those types of panels instead of polycrystalline.
+It really comes down to availability and cost.
+Most of the time monocrystalline panels are used in off-grid solar systems as the industry has shifted to manufacturing cost effective monocrystalline modules.
 In the early days, affordability gave the advantage to polycrystalline panels because they were cheaper to manufacture.
-Since that time, monocrystalline has become mainstream and affordable, so there isn’t a real advantage to using polycrystalline any longer.
+Now, monocrystalline has become mainstream, much more efficient, and affordable, so there isn’t a real advantage to using polycrystalline any longer.

-Roof Mount (Mounting the solar array on a home or other shelter structure)
+- Roof Mount - Mounting the solar array on a home or structure

 PWM charge controllers use pulse modulation to turn on and off the rate at which the energy from the solar panels is being sent to the batteries.
-When using PWM charge controllers it’s essential for the nominal voltage of the panels match the nominal voltage of the batteries.
+When using PWM charge controllers it is essential for the nominal voltage of the panels to match the nominal voltage of the batteries.
 For instance, if the system is using 12 volts panels the battery bank needs to be 12 volts.
-There isn’t a lot of control on managing the power coming from the panels using a PWM, it’s essentially dumping the power into the batteries.
+There is not a lot of control on managing the power coming from the panels using a PWM, it’s dumping the power into the batteries.
 PWMs offer limited input compared to an MPPT controller.

 Learning how to calculate the system loads for a specific system will allow our team to design a system that can handle all the loads required.

-Lithium Iron Phosphate (LiFePO4) is the chemistry makeup of lithium batteries.
-Lithium batteries are significantly different than flooded and AGM batteries in several different ways, not only in size/weight, but also how they can be charged and discharged.
-Lithium Iron Phosphate is an extremely safe chemistry which means it does not off gas and can be stored without the need for ventilation.
-Lithium batteries are completely maintenance-free and do not need to be fully charged unlike lead acid batteries.
+Lithium Iron Phosphate (LiFePO4) is the chemistry makeup of most lithium batteries used in the solar power industry.
+Lithium batteries are significantly different than flooded lead-acid and AGM batteries in several different ways, not only in size/weight, but also in how they can be charged and discharged.
+Lithium Iron Phosphate is an extremely safe chemistry, it does not off-gas and can be stored without the need for ventilation.
+Lithium batteries are completely maintenance-free and do not need to be fully charged, unlike lead-acid batteries.
 LiFePO4 chemistry is also designed specifically for a significant amount of charging cycles.
 These characteristics make lithium batteries extremely advantageous for off-grid solar applications.
 Another advantage is that lithium batteries have a built-in BMS (battery management system).
 The BMS is constantly monitoring the operating state of the battery.
 This means if the battery is being over-discharged or if the battery is too hot or cold, the BMS will force the battery to shut down until those parameter violations have been resolved.
 Think of BMS as a level of protection for the batteries, which makes it difficult to damage them.

 Another advantage of lithium is that you can stack or expand an existing battery bank without affecting the lifespan of the existing bank.
-Adding batteries to an existing lead acid battery bank will ultimately result in failure of the entire battery bank.
-Lithium batteries can also be purchased in 12v, 24v and 48v variations so you can stack them easily in a nominal system voltage.
-This is important because if a battery is forced into shut down mode by the BMS, the entire bank does not shut down.
-Loads may have to be reduced to accommodate the inoperable battery, but the remaining batteries will still be online.
+Adding batteries to an existing lead acid battery bank will ultimately result in premature failure of the entire battery bank.
+Lithium batteries can also be purchased in 12v, 24v and 48v variations so you can parallel them easily with conventional system voltages.
+This is important because if a battery is forced into shut down mode by the BMS, the entire bank does not necessarily have to shut down.

 In all facets, lithium batteries are significantly superior to lead acid batteries.
 Depth of discharge, the number of charge cycles, safe chemistry and a built-in BMS deal a knockout blow to lead acid batteries in the long run.
 Not to mention lithium batteries also charge faster and deliver a substantial amount of power continuously without damaging the battery.
 Also, all reputable manufacturers are offering warranties on lithium batteries for around 10 years which is substantially more than warranties given on lead acid batteries.
-One more advantage is that space needed for a lithium battery bank is much less than that of a lead acid battery bank, which also reduces overall weight, which is roughly a 75% reduction.
+One more advantage is that the space needed and weight of a lithium battery bank is much less than that of a lead acid battery bank.

 There are many critical decisions that need to be made when considering the component makeup of an off-grid solar system design.
 If you need help in making these decisions for your off-grid solar system, contact one of our solar sales engineers by calling (800) 383-0195 or email us at email@example.com.